10 Essential Components of a Small Business Website [with Examples]

 1. A well-organised navigation bar

-This may sound obvious to you, but 89% of customers prefer easy-to-navigate websites.
-Still, many small business sites don’t have a well-designed navigation bar.
+85% of customers prefer easy-to-navigate websites.
+This may sound obvious to you; still, many small business sites don’t have a well-designed navigation bar.

 Here’s how to design a user-friendly nav bar: